-Can the US Lead the Global Solar Market? | Renewable Energy | Energy Digital
+Can the U.S. Lead the Global Solar Market?

 Last five months of ups and downs...

-Additionally, the last 5 months in the US solar market have been the most tumultuous we've ever seen...
-We are in a new world now, and need to figure out how to deal with it.
+Additionally, the last five months in the US solar market have been the most tumultuous we've ever seen.
 There were six major acquisitions each year over the last three years, and that won't slow down anytime soon.
 Half of the developers we see today won't be around in their current form in two more years.

+“We are in a new world now, and need to figure out how to deal with it,” says Kann.

 Where do we stand now?

-As far as PV and CPV goes, we have just over 1 GW operating in total, but over 9 GW of projects currently have PPAs signed by utilities throughout the US that have not yet been completed.
+As far as PV and CPV goes, there are just over 1 GW of projects operating in total, but over 9 GW of projects currently have PPAs signed by utilities throughout the US that have not yet been completed.
 The vast majority of those are expected to be completed in the next four years and about 3 GW of those projects are currently under construction.
 Another 6 GW are waiting to get financed.
 These numbers, however, exclude any other projects that will get PPAs signed over the next few years.
 Some 32 GW worth of projects are still seeking permits, PPAs and financing.

-Nonetheless, the pipeline in the US is gigantic and that's why there's so much interest in this market.
+Nonetheless, the pipeline in the US is gigantic and that's why there is so much interest in its market.
 There's so much potential, considering that only 1 GW has been installed.

-That may not seem like a lot, but we've actually come a long way.
+Though it may not seem like a lot, the US has actually come a long way.
 In 2009, there were only two projects in the US over 10 MW; in 2010, there were 8; and in 2011, there were 24.
 Although it's a crowded market, the US is successfully completing and financing projects and more are expected in the coming year.

 In the Public Eye: Solyndra as an opportunity